Winterstoke Hundred Academy: History

 NSETC was initially based at Weston College’s South West Skills Campus.
 In November 2014, BAM Construction was awarded a £12,000,000 contract to build a dedicated NSETC campus on the outskirts of Weston-super-Mare.

 The college's students were involved throughout the building's construction, with the first cohort of students invited to sign the building's steel frame.
 A topping out ceremony was held at the new site on 23 February 2016, led by Weston College principal Dr Paul Phillips OBE.

 The new building, named was completed on the 15 August 2016.

 In 2019 Inspirational Futures Trust was wound down, and North Somerset Enterprise and Technology College was taken over by the Cabot Learning Federation.
-The school was renamed Winterstoke Hundred Academy, and will expand its age range, admitting pupils from the age of 11 in September 2020.
+The school was renamed Winterstoke Hundred Academy, and expanded its age range, admitting pupils from the age of 11 in September 2020.